commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ### Salvia

 Among the genus Salvia from the lamiaceae family, we collected 14 plants of 11 different species.
-They represent 3 clades subgenus (Glutinaria, Salvia and Sclarea) of the 11 commonly accepted.
+They represent 3 clades subgenus (Glutinaria, Salvia and Sclarea) of the 11 commonly accepted (1.
+Audibertia, 2.
+Calosphace, 3.
+Dorystaechas, 4.
+Glutinaria, 5.
+Heterosphace, 6.
+Meriandra, 7.
+Peroskia, 8.
+Rosmarinus, 9.
+Salvia, 10.
+Sclarea, 11.
+Zhumeria).
 Heterosphae is not clearly defined as a clade but its heritage differs as a result of geographical events.
 A genomic study using next-generation sequencing on which we base our comparison, defined Heterosphae as a clade [^2].
 To simplify and do easier comparisons we will use the same nomenclature.

 #### Clades studied: